-CFIUS reviews transactions within its jurisdiction to determine the effect of such transactions on the national security of the United States, and it does not generalise the scope of such reviews to include other broader public interest issues.
+CFIUS reviews transactions within its jurisdiction to determine the effect of such transactions on the national security of the United States, and it is not authorised to generalise the scope of such reviews to include other broader public interest issues.
 The relevant law and regulations do not define the term "national security", however, other than indicating that the term includes issues relating to homeland security, including as applied to critical infrastructure.
 This lack of a definition is intentional, in recognition of the reality that national security is an everchanging concept, particularly in an age of rapid technological advancement.

-Although the term "national security" is not defined, there is available significant guidance on how CFIUS construes the concept.
+Although the term "national security" is not defined, significant guidance is available on how CFIUS construes the concept.